adnangif/viewbot/README.md

-# viewbot
-# does not work anymore
+# viewbot does not work anymore
 # USE YTBOT
-# ytbot is now complete
+# ytbot is now complete.
+HAVE FUN!

 increase youtube view